-Can you freeze carrots?
-Carrots can be eaten in a number of ways: raw, cooked, fried, boiled or steamed.
+If you have ever asked youself “Can you freeze carrots?” and didn’t know the answer, this article is for you.
+One can eat carots in many ways: raw, cooked, fried, boiled or steamed.
 In the summer we can easily buy fresh carrots or even cultivate them ourselves.
 But can we buy them in bulk and put some of them into the freezer to use them in winter?
 Or can we freeze carrots of our own harvest so we can enjoy them in winter?
 Sure we can – you can freeze carrots.
 Please remember that it makes sense only if you plan to use them in cooked dishes.
 Here’s how to do it.

 If you want your frozen carrots to be of best quality, you need to choose best carrots for freezing.
 The carrots that are going to be frozen should be as fresh as possible.
 If you cultivate your own carrots, you should freeze them the same day you harvest them.
-Refrain from freezing cracking or dry carrots, you won’t be satisfied with the outcome.
+Refrain from freezing cracking or dry carrots, you won’t be happy with the outcome.

 Image used under Creative Commons from Julie

 Transfer the carrots into a freezer bag of your choice.
-Make sure it’s airtight so the vegetables won’t end up extremely dry or suffer from freezer burn.
+Make sure it’s airtight so the vegetables won’t end up dry or suffer from freezer burn.
 If you’ve pre-frozen the carrots, you don’t need to leave any headspace.
 If you’ve omitted this step, it’s good to leave a half inch headspace to let the vegetables expand a little.
 Remember to push out all the air from the bag before locking it.
 Date and label the bag.
 Now you can put it into the freezer for the long term.
 Carrots should be of good quality for about a year to year and a half.
 Please remember that they won’t work well in raw dishes, use them only in cooked dishes, like soups or stews.

 As you can see, you can freeze carrots, but it only makes sense in certain cases.